dojo/docs/dijit/layout/_LayoutWidget.rst

   5. widget's children are initialized
   6. widget.domNode into the document's DOM tree (by the user)
   7. user calls startup()
-  8. layout() is called (widget should position it's children correctly, and do other initialization that depends on calls to marginBox() etc here)
+  8. layout() is called (widget should position its children correctly, and do other initialization that depends on calls to marginBox() etc. here)

 See also the lifecycle of a standard widget in :ref:`dijit._Widget <dijit/_Widget>`.

 addChild()
 ----------

-Children can be added to a layout widget before or after it's been started (via the startup() call on it, or an ancestor in it's hierarchy).
+Children can be added to a layout widget before or after its been started (via the startup() call on it, or an ancestor in its hierarchy).
 Thus, addChild() and removeChild() must work before or after the widget has been started.
 They can reference the this._started field to detect this state.